 Celebrating small victories such as finding a lost item instantly boosts your happiness.

-Acknowledging and being thankful for major situations such as safety and protection of your family not only makes you feel happy, but also loved and full of compassion.
+Acknowledging and being thankful for major situations such as the safety and protection of your family not only makes you feel happy but also loved and full of compassion.

 As parents we have so much to be grateful for that it’s almost odd that we have to “remind” ourselves to be grateful.

-Aspiring for better, while staying engulfed in gratefulness will keep you motivated and happy.
+Aspiring for the better, while staying engulfed in gratefulness will keep you motivated and happy.